Al-Malyk/Election_Analysis/README.md

 - Determine the winner of the election by popular vote

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
+- Software: Python 3.10.2
--Software: Python 3.10.2 , Visual Studio Code version 1.65.2
+- Visual Studio Code version 1.65.2

 ## Analysis Summary
 The analysis of the election shows that: